 - Youth Education and Awareness Program

 If you would like more information about water conservation and what you can do, here are some helpful resources:

-Running every year in March , 'Fix-a-Leak' Week is a campaign to help remind and encourage homeowners to get a handle on plumbing leaks.
-In many cases, fixture replacement parts are inexpensive, pay for themselves quickly, and can be installed by do-it-yourselfers or plumbing professionals.
+Check for water leaks encourages residents to check for, and fix leaks, all year round.
+Every year in March, the 'Fix a Leak Week' campaign helps remind and encourage residents to get a handle on water leaks.
+In many cases, fixture replacement parts are inexpensive, pay for themselves quickly, and can be installed by do-it-yourselfers (DIY) or plumbing professionals.
 This campaign provides residents with easily-accessible information and DIY solutions.

 The City of Winnipeg provides a list of current and future billing rates, as well as a full explanation of the different charges that show up on your bills, including water rates, sewer rates, and other basic charges.
 It also includes information on any additional fees, such as meter replacements, meter testing, and water pipe thawing.